jgcoliveira/Portefolio/README.md

 - Linked the mySQL database to Power BI, created a data model and performed the necessary calculations using DAX
 - Created visualizations dedicated to:

   Quarterly Sales overview comparing to last year.
-Know what product categories have sold the most.
+Know what product categories have sold the most
 ![v1 4 overview_1](https://user-images.githubusercontent.com/78386715/120006458-d013e680-bfd0-11eb-96f0-d45a88bf7bc5.PNG)

   Sales per Region.
 See the their monthly evolution, learn which regions are the biggest suppliers, filter by product category